VPKSoft/Langlib/README.md

 # Langlib
 LangLib is a software library to localize .NET applications (WinForms and WPF).
 The localization data is saved to a SQLite / MySQL / PostgreSQL or Microsoft SQL server database.

+I wouldn't count on the WPF support at least for the time being.